Chief Medical Office

 Dr-Kamran-Golmohammadi.jpg

-Dr. Kamran Golmohammadi, Medical Officer, Public Health, completed his graduate studies and residency training at the University of Alberta.
-After graduating, he trained for six additional months in the St. Paul's Hospital Healthy Heart Program.
-He also served in the Interior Health region as a Medical Health Officer for six years.
+Dr. Kamran Golmohammadi, Medical Officer, Public Health, is a Medical Officer and physician specializing in Public Health.
+He completed his graduate studies and medical residency at the University of Alberta, followed by six months of advanced training in the Healthy Heart Program at Vancouver's St. Paul's Hospital.
+Before joining the Office of the Chief Medical Officer (OCMO), Dr. Golmohammadi served as a Medical Health Officer in a British Columbia regional health authority for six years.

 Dr. Nolan Hop Wo